niroopkris/cse15l-lab-reports/lab4.md

 ![Image](lab4-img/7-vim.png)
 ![Image](lab4-img/7-edit.png)

 Keys pressed: `<Ctrl-R>v<enter>`, then `<43<enter>lllllr2<esc>:wq!`.
-First I wanted to use the vim editor to change `ListExamples.java`, but I didn't know how far back the `vim ListExamples.java` command was in my search history so I first accessed that by using `<Ctrl-R>` and typing `v`.
+First I wanted to use the vim editor to make changes to `ListExamples.java`, but I didn't know how far back the `vim ListExamples.java` command was in my search history so I first accessed that by using `<Ctrl-R>` and typing `v`.
 The command I wanted showed up with just one letter, which was nice.
-Once I got to the editor, I typed `43` and <enter> to reach the line number I needed to change.
-Then I typed `lllll` to go right and reach the letter I needed to change.
+Once I got to the editor, I typed `43` and `<enter>` to reach the line number I needed to change.
+Then I typed `lllll` to go right and reach the character I needed to change.
 After that, I typed `r2` to replace the character at my cursor with `2`.
-Finally I exited insert mode with `<esc> and saved my changes by typing `:wq!` (which also closed the editor in the process).
+Finally I exited insert mode with `<esc>` and saved my changes by typing `:wq!` (which also closed the editor in the process).

 ## Step 8: Run Tests (Success)